Luz-Dobbins/Sales-Predictions/README.md

 Luz Dobbins

-<

 ###We often go to store and just grab the first thing we see.
-By looking at the data we can see how well can item does in that prime realistate and should focus on that resource.
+By looking at the data we can see how well can item does in that prime realistate and should focus on that resource. also, How much does the weight of an product affect it's visibility.

 ## Data Source